SatvikN/Healthbot/README.md

 ## 🚀 Quick Start

-This project is fully containerized using Docker, which is the recommended way to run the application for a consistent and hassle-free experience.
+This project is fully containerized using Docker, which is the recommended way to run the application.

 ### Prerequisites
 - Docker and Docker Compose (latest versions recommended)